 Take, for instance, the relationship between gender and work.
 As a college student about to enter the labor force, you may wonder about the similarities and differences between women's and men's work experiences and about job opportunities when you graduate.
-Here are some facts and observations based on research reports; In 2015, women who were employed full time earned about \$726 (in current dollars) per week on average; men who were employed full time earned \$895 (in current dollars) per week on average.
-Women's and men's work are also very different.
-Women continue to be the minority in many of the higher ranking and higher salaried positions in professional and managerial occupations.
-For example, in 2014, women made up 25.3% of architects, 16.5% of civil engineers, 12.4% of police and sheriff's patrol officers, and 2.4% of electricians.
-In comparison, among all those employed as preschool and kindergarten teachers, 98% were women.
-Among all receptionists and information clerks in 2014, 91% were women.2 Another noteworthy development in the history of labor in the United States took place in January 2010: Women outnumbered men for the first time in the labor force by holding 50.3% of all nonfarm payroll jobs.3 These observations may prompt us to ask research questions such as the following: How much change has there been in women's work over time?
+Here are some facts and observations based on research reports: In 2018, women who were employed full-time earned about \$794 (in current dollars) per week on average; men who were employed full-time earned \$993 (in current dollars) per week on average.1 Women's and men's work are also very different.
+Women continue to be the minority in many of the higher-ranking and higher-salaried positions in professional and managerial occupations.
+For example, in 2017, women made up 18.4% of software developers and 28% of chief executives.
+In comparison, among all those employed as secretaries and administrative assistants, 96% were women.
+Among all receptionists and information clerks in 2017, 93% were women.2 These observations may prompt us to ask research questions such as the following: How much change has there been in women's work over time?
 Are women paid, on average, less than men for the same type of work?